 Self-care!
 I’m a fan.
 I love it because it is so dynamic: Self-care is both the difficult and the soothing.
 Self-care is working through taxing emotions, changing unhealthy habits, enforcing boundaries, and untangling shame.
 Self-care is also being playful, relaxing, indulging in things that make you happy, and taking a break from reality with media.
 Self-care is also the sort of in-between things like being creative, establishing rituals around exercise or house cleaning, and investing in knowledge or skills.

 I use self-care to cope with stress, manage my chronic health problems, and do my best at my Day Job.
 Self-care is how I fuel up and give structure to my life so that I can be financially secure, improve my writing, and have fulfilling relationships.

 I’m definitely a proponent of self-care but in this post I want to talk about a time in my life when I used self-care in an unhealthy way.

 Listening to music has always been a major way for me to decompress or deal with stress.
 This is pretty common—lots of people use music in this way and I didn’t feel any shame in using music as an outlet to escape reality.

-In 2017, I was in the middle of a phase in my life when I was really stressed.
+In 2017, I was in the middle of the worst year of my life.
 I despised my job but I was stuck with it because I needed health insurance.
 My chronic health conditions were getting more painful and harder to deal with.
 During this time I would come home from work, eat dinner, do a minimal amount of housekeeping, and talk to my husband for maybe ten minutes.
 I would then disappear into the dark bedroom, plug in my headphones, and listen to music as high as the volume would go for two or three hours.
 Then I would go to sleep early and still feel like I had been hit by a bus the next day.